-5. The Deputy Inspector-General has explained the position fully in paragraph 9 of his report.
+5. The Deputy Inspector-General has explained the position Ratio of crime to Police. fully in paragraph 9 of his report.
 The incidence of reported cognizable crime under the Indian Penal Code per one thousand of the population is 3.51 which, compared with that of other Provinces, places Sind again second in India, Burma being first with an incidence of 3.68.
-The incidence for the Presidency Proper was 1.20 only in 1931.
-The incidence of true crime to population is 1 to 394 inhabitants and the incidence of cognizable crime to police is 4.32 to a policeman.
+The incidence for the Presidency Proper was $1 \cdot 20$ only in 1931.
+The incidence of true crime to population is 1 to 394 inhabitants and the incidence of cognizable crime to police is $4 \cdot 32$ to a policeman.
 The high incidence of crime scattered over vast areas, where road communications are inadequate, render the task of the Police in Sind exceedingly difficult.

-Code cases has been remarked upon in paragraph 3 above and this decrease is also reflected in the number of true Indian Penal Code cases for disposal, which dropped from 8,984 in the previous year to 8,818.
+б.
+The decrease in the number of reported Indian Penal Code cases has been remarked upon in para-True crime. graph 3 above and this decrease is also reflected in the number of true Indian Penal Code cases for disposal, which dropped from 8,984 in the previous year to 8,818.
 The reasons offered for the fluctuations in the figures of reported crime in respect of certain districts apply equally here.
 A further analysis of the figures of crime under the more important heads, as compared with the previous year, shows that under the heads 'Murders and cognate offences' and 'Robberies' there was little or no variation decreases are recorded under the heads 'Dacoities' 'House-breaking with intent to commit an offence' 'Cattle thefts' and 'Receiving stolen property'.
 It was only under 'Thefts' that there was any increase.

-From the above it seems legitimate to infer that bad economic conditions are responsible to a very great extent for the high incidence of crime in the year under review.
-The little improvement that has been effected is probably the direct result of applying section 10 of the Criminal Tribes Act to the more notorious gangs of 'Patharidars'.
+From the above it seems legitimate to infer that bad economic conditions are responsible to a very great extent for the high incidence of crime in the year under review The little improvement that has been effected is probably the direct result of applying section 10 of the Criminal Tribes Act to the more notorious gangs of 'Patharidars'.
 A further reference to which is made in paragraph 6 of this review.

-7. The percentage of undetected cases under the Indian
+7. The percentage of undetected cases under the Indian Undetected cases.

-Undetected cases.
 Penal Code dropped from 53.65 to 49.57.
 The improvement is much to be appreciated in that the decrease, however slight, occurred in all districts but one, namely, the Upper Sind Frontier, where the percentage rose from 38.20 to 42.31.
 The best result was obtained in the Nawabshah district with a percentage of 41.24.
 The improvement was most noticeable in the Hyderabad, Sukkur and Thar Parkar districts where the percentage of undetected cases dropped by approximately 8 per cent. in each district.